 Dragon’s Den Auditions

-Dragon’s Den is calling an all aspiring entrepreneurs to present their business pitches for a chance to be featured next season on CBC.
-Beginning in Toronto on March 2, the audition tour will be open to the public, as producers hit the road visiting Canadian cities coast-to-coast in search of the country’s best business ideas in need of a Dragon investment.
+Dragon’s Den is calling on all aspiring entrepreneurs to present their business pitches for a chance to be featured next season on CBC.
+Beginning in Toronto on February 29, the audition tour will be open to the public, as producers hit the road visiting Canadian cities coast-to-coast in search of the country’s best business ideas in need of a Dragon investment.

 The audition tour welcomes participants of all ages, with businesses at any stage of development.
 Hopeful entrepreneurs should prepare to pitch their concept to the Dragon’s Den producers in five minutes or less.
 If the show producers think they have what it takes to pitch in the Den, they could be invited to Toronto to face the Dragons.